HeroSupport

 Non Equity Assistance in 2020

-Amphasys is a technology company specializing in chip-based single-cell analysis technology that aims to simplify and expedite complex cell analyses, making them accessible at the point of use rather than solely in advanced laboratories.
-Founded in 2012 as a spin-off from Axetris AG, Amphasys developed its core technology in 2004 in collaboration with the Swiss Federal Institute of Technology Lausanne.
-Through extensive research across various cell types, it has demonstrated versatility for applications such as pollen and milk analysis.
-The technology streamlines processes by eliminating the need for time-consuming sample preparations, such as cell labeling, and reduces reliance on costly laboratory infrastructure.
-This enables clients to perform label-free analyses of single-cell characteristics, including cell size, morphology, viability, and differentiation.
-Amphasys has received recognition for its innovation, including the prestigious Swiss startup prize from the W.A. de Vigier Foundation in 2013.
+Amphasys is a technology company that specializes in the development and marketing of innovative, chip-based single-cell analysis technology.
+Founded in 2012 as a spin-off from Axetris AG, the company focuses on simplifying, accelerating, and miniaturizing complex cell analyses, making them accessible for use outside traditional laboratory settings.
+The technology, initially developed in collaboration with the Swiss Federal Institute of Technology Lausanne in 2004, has been validated through extensive research with various cell types and is currently employed in applications such as pollen quality monitoring and milk analysis.
+By eliminating the need for time-consuming and complex sample preparation steps, including cell labeling, Amphasys enables clients to conduct label-free analyses of single-cell characteristics such as size, morphology, viability, and differentiation.
+The company has received recognition for its innovations, including the prestigious Swiss startup prize awarded by the W.A. de Vigier Foundation in 2013.

 Non Equity Assistance in 2020